anhnt2407/anhnt2407.github.io/_pages/about.md

 ## **In brief**  🌐📡💼

-Tuan Anh Nguyen (Ph.D. ’15, M.Sc. ’10, B.Eng. ’08) is currently Director of Robot Software and Control at VinDynamics in Hanoi Capital Region, Vietnam, a full-time role he began in March 2026.
-Since October 2024, he has also served remotely as a contract Lecturer of Software Engineering at Ho Chi Minh City University of Industry and Trade (HUIT).
-Previously, he was a Principal Engineer at Viettel Group in Hanoi, Vietnam, from June 2025 to February 2026, serving first in the High-Tech Industry Management Division and later at the Viettel Aviation Technology Center (VATC) from October 2025.
-Before that, he worked in computer science and system engineering research at the Konkuk Aerospace Design-Airworthiness Institute (KADA), Konkuk University, Seoul, South Korea, from July 2020 to June 2025.
-During this period, he served as the technical project leader for the “Artificial Intelligence Digital Twin Research for Urban Air Mobility (UAM)” project, funded by the Korea National Research Foundation (NRF) for the period 2020–2029.
+Tuan Anh Nguyen (Ph.D. ’15, M.Sc. ’10, B.Eng. ’08) is currently Director of Robot Control and Software and Robot Mobility Expert at VinDynamics, VinGroup, in the Hanoi Capital Region, Vietnam, a full-time role he began in March 2026.
+Since October 2024, he has also served remotely as a contract Lecturer in the Software Engineering Department, Faculty of Information Technology, at Ho Chi Minh City University of Industry and Trade (HUIT).
+Previously, he was at Viettel Group in Hanoi, Vietnam, from June 2025 to March 2026, first as a Principal Engineer in the High-Tech Industry Division and then, from October 2025, as Manager of Avionics System at the Viettel Aviation Technology Center (VATC).
+Before that, he worked in computer science and system engineering research at Konkuk University, Seoul, South Korea, from June 2020 to June 2025 — as a Senior Research Associate at the Konkuk Aerospace Design-Airworthiness Institute (KADA) until February 2021, and from March 2021 as Academic Research (Assistant) Professor in the Department of Artificial Intelligence, Graduate School, and at KADA.
+During this period, he served as the technical project leader and lead researcher for the “Artificial Intelligence Digital Twin Research for Smart Urban Air Mobility (UAM)” project, an Excellent Research Center project funded by the Korea National Research Foundation (NRF) for the period 2020–2029.
 He was formerly a professional member of AIAA, IEEE, the IEEE Computer Society, the IEEE Robotics and Automation Society (IEEE RAS), the IEEE Aerospace and Electronic Systems Society (IEEE AESS), and the IEEE Reliability Society.

-He earned his Ph.D. in Computer Science and Systems Engineering from the Department of Computer Engineering, Korea Aerospace University, in 2015.
+He earned his Ph.D. in Computer Science and System Engineering from the Department of Computer Engineering, Korea Aerospace University, in 2015.
 He received his M.Sc. and B.Eng. in Mechatronics from Hanoi University of Science and Technology (HUST) in 2010 and 2008, respectively.
-Previously, Dr. Nguyen worked in research at the Office of Research at the University-Industry Cooperation Foundation, Konkuk University, from March 2016 to February 2020.
-He served as a Post-doctoral Research Associate in the Distributed Multimedia Systems Laboratory (DMS Lab.) at Konkuk University from August 2015 to February 2016, and as a Ph.D.
-Research Associate in the Network Security and Systems Laboratory (NS Lab.) at Korea Aerospace University from 2011 to 2015.
-Additionally, he worked as a Research Engineer in the TRON Laboratory and the F-Space Laboratory at FPT Software and the FPT Technology Research Institute (FTRI) in Hanoi, Vietnam, in 2008 and 2009–2010, respectively.
+Previously, Dr. Nguyen held an Assistant Professor appointment at the Office for Research of the University-Industry Cooperation Foundation, Konkuk University, from March 2016 to March 2020.
+He served as a Post-doctoral Research Associate in the Distributed Multimedia Systems Laboratory (DMS Lab.) at Konkuk University from August 2015 to March 2016, and as a Graduate Researcher in the Network Security and Embedded Systems Laboratory (NS Lab.) at Korea Aerospace University from March 2011 to August 2015.
+Additionally, he worked as an Embedded System Developer in the TRON Laboratory at FPT Software from August 2008 to August 2009, and as a Permanent Research Associate and Technical Team Leader in the FSpace Laboratory at the FPT Technology Research Institute (FTRI) in Hanoi, Vietnam, from September 2009 to February 2011.

 ## **Contact**